proctorf/HIST205/index.md

 write sections of your final project, but to help you conceptualize the podcast I would encourage you to consider and include the following:

-1)  Write for an uninitiated audience (think about what this suggests
-    > you should include or leave out)
+1)  Write for an uninitiated audience (think about what this suggests you should include or leave out)

-2)  Provide a brief narrative of events (that are important to your
+2)  Provide a brief narrative of events (that are important to your topic)
-    > topic)

-3)  Include a reference to other arguments section relevant to your
+3)  Include a reference to other arguments section relevant to your topic
-    > topic

-4)  Draw specific evidence from the primary sources we've read this
-    > semester to support your arguments
+4)  Draw specific evidence from the primary sources we've read this semester to support your arguments

-    a.  ***You might conceive of this as a dialog in which one side
-        > makes an argument, another side makes a counterargument*, and
-        > you indicate where you fall in the debate.**
+    - ***You might conceive of this as a dialog in which one side makes an argument, another side makes a counterargument,*** **and you indicate where you fall in the debate.**

-5)  In the end, you will need to reach a formal conclusion, but the
-    > purpose of this exercise is to encourage us to fully consider
-    > arguments that contradict our own in the pursuit of presenting our
+5)  In the end, you will need to reach a formal conclusion, but the purpose of this exercise is to encourage us to fully consider arguments that contradict our own in the pursuit of presenting our own argument.
-    > own argument.

-6)  Oh, and make it entertaining, something that you would want your
-    > parents or your roommates to hear.
+6)  Oh, and make it entertaining, something that you would want your parents or your roommates to hear.

 **The project must**

-1)  **Articulate a historical question that emanates out of the *primary
-    > sources* on the conquest of Mexico**
+1)  **Articulate a historical question that emanates out of the**  ***primary sources*** **on the conquest of Mexico**

-    a.  **TO BE CLEAR, your reading of the primary sources must be the
-        > basis for your argument and thus you want to spend time
-        > explicating the source, within the context of your arguments,
+    - **TO BE CLEAR, your reading of the primary sources must be the basis for your argument and thus you want to spend time explicating the source, within the context of your arguments,to your reader.**
-        > to your reader.**

 2) **Engage the ideas of others in service of making your arguments.**